Here are a few tips to stay cool:

 To stay cool, it is usually more comfortable for older toddlers to be carried on the backs than on the breast.
 However, the best way to find out is through individual interaction with the child.

-The Onbuhimo is very suitable for hot summer days.
-It is a baby carrier that can be used as a back carrier if the baby is able to sit (approx. size 80) and is very comfortable to wear during hot weather because of its missing hip strap.
-Like a backpack it is possible to put it on and off very quickly and it is carried relatively high on the back.
+The Onbuhimo is very suitable for warm summer days.
+This carrier can be used from sitting age (approx. size 80) and is particularly comfortable to wear in hot weather due to the missing waist belt.
+Like a backpack, it can be put on and taken off quickly and is positioned relatively high on the back.

 Outside, the arms and legs should be covered with light clothing and the baby's body (except the face) should be additionally protected with the wrap or carrier.
 There are also clothes with extra UV protection.
 Also, a muslin diaper can be easily placed over the head (not over the face) or positioned between the child's head and the back of the carrier so that the child does not stick to it.